Developing "Number Sense"

 The Digital interventions for dyscalculia and low numeracy project was originally funded by Becta and developed at the London Knowledge Lab.

-Numberbonds is a game that mixes education with great fun as it teaches youngster all the way up to adults the relation and size of numbers.
+Numberbonds is a game that mixes education with great fun as it teaches youngsters all the way up to adults the relation between size and numbers.
 Developed as a joint effort project between IdInvest, Wougglers and London Knowledge Lab.
-This game is available now in app…
+This game is available now in the AppStore as 'Number Bonds by…

 [1] http://www.mathematicalbrain.com/